pk70/subscription-platform/README.md

 ### work flow for new post email sending
 * when a new post created an event will fire and send email through listner.
+* php artisan queue:retry all for queue faild jobs.